Sinus Surgery Recovery

 - Other medications: Dr. Goyal will let you know if you need other prescriptions after surgery.
 Most of our patients do not need any prescriptions after surgery.

 - Saline rinse: Start using the saline rinse the morning after surgery to irrigate your nose twice a day (with the NeilMed Sinus Rinse kit).
 You can pick up refills of the salt over the counter at local drug stores or directly from the NeilMed company itself.
 These irrigations will allow you to clear your nose and sinuses of clots, crusts, and other debris.
-Use the irrigations at least twice a day, but you may certainly use it more often.
+Try to use the irrigations at least four times a day, but you may certainly use it more often.
+More information about using the rinse is available on our page about sinus rinses.
+You can also watch a video on using the sinus rinse.

 - Saline nasal spray: Using saline nasal sprays throughout the day can also help keep your nose moist.
 Use a spray like Ocean nasal spray or Ayr nasal spray (or a generic saline spray available over the counter).
 You should use 2 – 3 sprays in each nostril every 1 – 2 hours throughout the day.
 Moisture is very important for proper healing.